 - When the batter begins to dry out, and small holes form, using the squeeze bottle or small spoon, drizzle 1 to 2 teaspoons of oil on top of the batter to help the dosa brown and crisp up.
 After 2 to 3 minutes, when the edges and bottom of the dosa is browned, turn it over and cook for another 2 to 3 minutes, until the other side is lightly browned.

 - Continue making the rest of the dosas, continuing to check the heat level of your pan with a spritz of water, and using the paper towels dipped in water and oil.
 Regulate the temperature of the burner as needed so that the dosas don’t burn before they cook through.
 If you want a soft and crispy, you want your temperature on the high side; if you want an even crispier dosa, lower the heat slightly.

-- In the words of Julie Child, you need to show your dosa mixture the confidence of your convictions.
+- In the words of Julia Child, you need to show your dosa mixture the confidence of your convictions.
 I find the trickiest part of making dosas is the spreading of the batter in the pan.
-Practice makes perfect, and you must show the batter who is boss.
+Practice makes perfect, and you must show the batter who is the boss.
 The fermented batter will keep in the refrigerator up to 10 days, or frozen for up to three months.

 - This recipe makes 1 1/2 to 2 quarts of dosa batter.
 This yields 8 to 10 dosas.

 - Serve with sambar, a podi (a coarse spice mix), or your favorite chutney.
 If you like, fill the dosa with Yaman Agarwal of the vlog CookShooking, which is called dosa masala.